x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/Sdb/setSessionAttr_en.md

     Format: `TransRCCount: true`

-- TransMaxLockNum ( *number* ): Maximum number of record locks can be hold by a transaction on a data node.
+- TransMaxLockNum ( *number* ): Maximum number of record locks can be hold by a transaction on a data node, default value is 10000, range is [ -1, 2^31 - 1 ].

+    When the value of this parameter is -1, it means that the transaction has no limit on the number of record locks.
+When the value is 0, it means that the transaction does not use record locks, but directly uses set locks.

     Format: `TransMaxLockNum : 10000`

-- TransAllowLockEscalation ( *boolean* ): Whether allow lock escalation when number of record locks hold by a transaction exceeds the value set by parameter "TransMaxLockNum".
+- TransAllowLockEscalation ( *boolean* ): Whether to allow lock escalation after the number of record locks held by a transaction exceeds the parameter "transmaxlocknum".
+The default value is true, which means lock escalation ia allowed.

+    If the number of record locks held by the transaction reaches the upper limit, but the value of this parameter is false, the transaction operation will report an error.

     Format: `TransAllowLockEscalation: true`

-- TransMaxLogSpaceRatio ( *number* ): Maximum ratio of log space can be used by a transaction on a data node.
+- TransMaxLogSpaceRatio ( *number* ): Maximum ratio of log space can be used by a transaction on a data node, default value is 50, range is [1, 50].

+    This parameter indicates the maximum percentage of transactions in the total log space of the data node(total log space size=logfilesz*logfilenum).
+When the log space used by the transaction reaches the upper limit, the transaction operation will report an error.

     Format: `TransMaxLogSpaceRatio : 50`